Jobless claims dip as hiring grows in Washington state, but COVID surge raises red flags

 New unemployment claims in Washington dipped slightly last week as a rebounding state economy continued to add more jobs.

-But concerns are mounting over the potential effects of a surge of COVID-19 cases.
+But that encouraging news comes with a warning from the state’s economist: Thanks to surging COVID-19 cases, the state could see renewed layoffs and a slowdown in recent hiring.

+“I’m not expecting a dramatic change, but one that could slow down the pace of job growth from where the state was the last two months,” said Paul Turek, ESD’s state economist.

 Washingtonians filed 5,357 new, or “initial,” claims for unemployment benefits last week, a 3.1% decrease from the prior week, the state Employment Security Department (ESD) reported Thursday.
 Nationally, new claims rose 1.1% over the prior week, to 353,000, the U.S. Labor Department reported Thursday.